Khovanov homotopy type, periodic links and localizations: Flow categories and their geometric realizations

+\end{remark} \begin{definition} The CW-complex $||\cC||$ is called the \emph{cubical realization} of the cubical category $\cC$.
+The formal desuspension:\mpar{(16): we now use the terminology: cubical realization instead of geometric realization.
+The former is precisely defined here.
+This distinction also clarifies point (36) and, partially also (43).}

+where $\tau$ is as in Definition~\ref{def:cubical-flow-category}, is called the $\cC$-homotopy type. \end{definition} We note that we deviate slightly from \cite{LLS_long}.
+We want the cubical realization to be a CW-complex, i.e. a topological space.
+After desuspension we obtain an object in the Spanier--Whitehead category, for which we use different notation $\cX(\cC)$.
+Thanks to this distinction, many statements become more transparent, like the statement of Proposition~\ref{prop:fixedcategory}.

-where $\tau$ is as in Definition~\ref{def:cubical-flow-category}. \begin{remark} It follows directly from the construction that if $\cC$ is a union of categories $\cC_1,\dots,\cC_s$ (in the sense that objects are set sums of objects and there are no morphisms between objects in different summands), then $\cX(\cC)$ is the wedge sum of $\cX(\cC_1),\dots,\cX(\cC_s)$. \end{remark}
+\begin{remark} It follows directly from the construction that if $\cC$ is a union of categories $\cC_1,\dots,\cC_s$ (in the sense that objects are set sums of objects, and there are no morphisms between objects in different summands), then $\cX(\cC)$ is the wedge sum of $\cX(\cC_1),\dots,\cX(\cC_s)$. \end{remark}